LARocca2012/CoDCommands/README.md

 - !resetgroup

 ## Credits
-Credit to php (http://cod1.eu) for the original CoDExtended and cheese (Steam: thecheeseman999) for his admin commands ;)
+Credit to php (http://cod1.eu) for the stable CoDExtended version and cheese (Steam: thecheeseman999) for his admin commands ;)